hntdev2909/countdown/README.md

 # Project Countdown

-Project to understand how props are transmitted between components before coming to redux
+Project to understand how props are transmitted between components before coming to redux And using Nodejs to call API with list festival days

 ## Installation, package and libraries